Practically Transportation brings such a change

-developed in recent reports by TRB and other divisions of the National Research
+The following discussion highlights information developed in recent reports by TRB and other divisions of the National Research Council.
+Here are the most episodic topics that make the transportation more terrific:

 @ IRREGULARITY:

-neither reliable nor resilient, yet transportation’s role in economic revival
+The performance of the transportation system is neither reliable nor resilient, yet transportation’s role in economic revival and in global economic competition has never been more important.

-on time must allow 60 minutes for trips that take only 20 minutes in lighter
+In many major metropolitan areas, motorists who must arrive at their destinations on time must allow 60 minutes for trips that take only 20 minutes in lighter traffic

 @ POTENTIAL:

-and injuries every year, although safety has improved markedly.
+The nation suffers significant, avoidable deaths and injuries every year, although safety has improved markedly.

-all transportation fatalities — approximately 94% occur on highways and mostly
+Almost all transportation fatalities — approximately 94% occur on highways and mostly involve passenger vehicle crashes.

 @ DEFICIENT:

-but alternative sources of funding may place a larger financial burden on users
+Inadequate funding sources for public infrastructure impede the performance and safety of the transportation system, but alternative sources of funding may place a larger financial burden on users who are least able to pay.

-technologies and innovations that promise more efficient and sustainable travel
+New technologies and innovations that promise more efficient and sustainable travel have been implemented haltingly and incompletely, particularly in the public sector.

 @ EXPENSIVE: